 The unusually cold September winds pushed through the trees along the lonely school facing street like a burly school bully, pummelling Ewan’s face and roughing up his hair.
 With his arms wrapped tightly around his shoulders, his bare legs going slowly numb in the cold, Ewan sat on the sodden muddy ground and awaited the approach of his foster mother’s rust riddled cobalt blue Ford Festiva.

 And then he saw it.

 Trying to ignore the cold ripple that now clawed its way across his already frigid skin, Ewan made a sudden movement, as if to try and scare the bird off.
-Ewan scrabbled his arms around in the air like human spaghetti, but the bird gave no reaction to his threat.
+He waved his arms around in the air like pieces human spaghetti, but the bird gave no reaction to his threat.
 Instead the creature seemed to take a more keener interest in him, clipping a little further along the wall on its sharp claws and closer towards Ewan.
 He started to think that maybe the bird really was another one of his monster sightings, even though there wasn’t anything remotely monstrous about the feathered thing.
 Its presence certainly felt like all the others, an icy sensation gripping him, like a frozen spider had just crawled up his bare back.
-As Ewan stared at the bird for longer he decided that it was not in fact black, even though its feathers were dark enough to be so, but was an inky midnight blue.
+Ewan decided that the bird was not in fact black, even though its feathers were dark enough to be so, but was an inky midnight blue.